Master's degree: Types

 The United States Department of Education classifies master's degrees as research or professional.
-Research master's degrees in the US (e.g., M.A./A.M. or M.S.) require the completion of taught courses and examinations in a major and one or more minor subjects, as well as (normally) a research thesis.
-Professional master's degrees may be structured like research master's (e.g., M.E./M.Eng.) or may concentrate on a specific discipline (e.g., M.B.A.) and often substitute a project for the thesis.
+Research master's degrees in the US (e.g., MA/AM or MS) require the completion of taught courses and examinations in a major and one or more minor subjects, as well as (normally) a research thesis.
+Professional master's degrees may be structured like research master's (e.g., ME/MEng) or may concentrate on a specific discipline (e.g., MBA) and often substitute a project for the thesis.

 The Australian Qualifications Framework classifies master's degrees as research, coursework or extended.
 Research master's degrees typically take one to two years, and at least two-thirds of their content consists of research, research training and independent study.
 Coursework master's degrees typically also last one to two years, and consist mainly of structured learning with some independent research and project work or practice-related learning.
 Extended master's degrees typically take three to four years and contain significant practice-related learning that must be developed in collaboration with relevant professional, statutory or regulatory bodies.

 In Ireland, master's degrees may be either Taught or Research.
-Taught master's degrees are normally one to two year courses, rated at 60 - 120 ECTS credits, while research master's degrees are normally two year courses, either rated at 120 ECTS credits or not credit rated.
+Taught master's degrees are normally one to two year courses, rated at 60 – 120 ECTS credits, while research master's degrees are normally two year courses, either rated at 120 ECTS credits or not credit rated.